openstenoproject/awesome-plover/readme.md

 Plugins that control your system or Plover itself.

 - [Dict Commands](https://github.com/KoiOates/plover_dict_commands) - Enable, disable, and reorder dictionaries with steno strokes.
+- [VLC Commands](https://github.com/benoit-pierre/plover_vlc_commands) - Play, pause, seek, and adjust the rate of VLC media player with steno strokes.
+Paired with your favorite text editor, it makes an excellent transcription tool.
+It even has support for outputting the current timestamp.

 ### Dictionary Formats